What is the INDIGO Network?

-INDIGO is a collaboration of research colleagues in over 30 countries worldwide committed to developing knowledge about mental illness related stigma and discrimination, both in terms of their origins and their eradication.
-It is co-ordinated at by Mirja Koschorke, Nicole Votruba, Maria Milenova and Sir Graham Thornicroft at the Centre for Global Mental Health, Institute of Psychiatry, Psychology and Neuroscience at King’s College London.
+INDIGO is a collaboration of research colleagues in over 30 countries worldwide committed to developing knowledge about mental illness related stigma and discrimination, both in terms of their origins and their eradiation.
+It is co-ordinated at by Mirja Koschorke, Nicole Votruba and Graham Thornicroft at the Centre for Global Mental Health, Institute of Psychiatry, Psychology and Neuroscience at King’s College London.

 What work has the INDIGO Network done?

 INDIGO began in 2006 (led by Professor Sir Graham Thornicroft, Professor Diana Rose and Professor Norman Sartorius).
 The first two studies addressed the nature and severity of stigma and discrimination as experienced (and as anticipated) by people with a diagnosis of schizophrenia or depression (1-6).
 These projects used a newly constructed measure called the Discrimination and Stigma Scale (DISC-12) which is based upon the most frequent and most important aspects of stigma and discrimination reported directly by people with mental health problems (7).